skyler-code/SimpleCalc/README.txt

 /calc 1650 + 2200 - honour
 [SimpleCalc] 1650 + 2200 - honour = 3078

-SimpleCalc utilizes an expression evaluator written by computer scientist, John Pormann.
-The expression evaluator is a Lua interpretation of the shunting yard algorithm.
-This allows you to use advanced math expressions.

-For example: (Assume you have 100,000 gold)
-/calc
+Support for user defined variables was added in version 0.4.
+Variables persist across sessions, so you can save values for later use really easily.
+To save a value or calculation: /calc addVar x = 1024 or /calc addVar x = 32 * 2 + 64

 Comments, suggestions and bug reports are most welcome!

 --[ License ]--

 SimpleCalc is provided under the MIT license.
-In essence, do what you will with this software, but please give credit to the original author, guildworks [https://mods.curse.com/members/guildworks].
+In essence, do what you will with this software, but please give credit to the original author, skylerh15